Lobaro/docs/docs/lorawan-sensors/gps-lorawan/index.md

-# GPS LoRaWAN Tracker
+# GPS / GLONASS LoRaWAN Tracker

 ![Product Image](files/gpslorawan.png){: style="height:400px;display: block; margin: 0 auto;"}

+!!! info "Hardware Revisions"
+    The picture above shows the tracker in **hardware revision 2** with GPS and additional GLONASS support for best positioning.
+    Hardware revision 1 with GPS only is no longer available.

 ## Overview

-The LoRaWAN GPS Tracker (GPS-LoRaWAN) is a battery powered tracking device, that uses the satellite based positioning service GPS to determine its location and transmits the obtained coordinates via LoRaWAN radio technology.
+The LoRaWAN GPS Tracker (GPS-LoRaWAN) is a battery powered tracking device, that uses the satellite based positioning services GPS and GLONASS to determine its location and transmits the obtained coordinates via LoRaWAN radio technology.
 Intervals between measurements can be freely configured, in order to adjust the device to individual needs.
 An integrated motion sensor detects changes in the device's movement (if it is picked up or